-The most important thing to do if a newborn gets sick is to see a doctor.
-Even if you are certain that the baby has a cold, it is important to have it checked out by the doctor as it could, although is unlikely to be, something worse.
-The doctor can also prescribe medication to deal with the congestion that the baby feels and help with any fever that the baby may be displaying.
-Any suggestions given by the doctor should be followed and a follow up visit should be conducted to ensure that the baby is indeed getting over the cold.
+The most important thing to do when a newborn gets sick is to see a doctor.
+Even if you are certain that the baby has a cold, it is important to have it checked out by the doctor as it could (although unlikely) be something worse.
+The doctor can also prescribe medication to deal with the congestion that the baby feels and help with a fever.
+Schedule a follow-up visit to ensure that the baby is indeed getting over the cold.

-Once the doctor visit is complete, any medication that the doctor suggested should be picked up.
-Realization that it is just a cold, and not a life threatening condition can often calm most parents down to keep their immune systems functional.
+The realization that it is just a cold and not a life-threatening condition can often calm most parents down to keep their own immune systems functional.
 Treatment should begin as soon as possible and any medications given should have their directions followed exactly.
-Not following the directions and giving too low of a dose can cause the medication not to work.
-Not following the directions and giving too large of a dose can make the baby sicker and could kill the baby.

-Just as it is important to provide plenty of food and water to an adult who is suffering from a cold, it is equally important for a newborn suffering from a cold.
-In addition to food and water, warm clothing and a warm blanket can help to prevent the baby from getting sicker.
-Keeping the baby’s nose clear of mucus can be a never ending task and the nose should be wiped frequently.
-By wiping the nose, you can prevent mucus from getting onto the lips and mouth of the baby, re-infecting him or her and can also limit the irritation of the tender facial skin from excessive moister.
+Just as it is important to provide plenty of food and water to an adult with a cold, it is equally important for a newborn suffering from a cold.
+Keeping the baby’s nose clear of mucus can be a never-ending task and the nose should be wiped frequently.
+By wiping the nose, you can prevent mucus from getting onto the lips and mouth of the baby, reinfecting him or her and also limiting the irritation of the tender facial skin from excessive moister.

 Warm clothing and a warm blanket can help to prevent the baby from getting sicker and don't forget to give extra cuddles and hugs, knowing that this cold will soon pass.